 - Muscle fatigue due to a hard workout.

-Officers conducting field sobriety tests must give the driver precise instructions on how to successfully perform them.
+California police conducting field sobriety tests must give you precise instructions on how to successfully perform them.
 These precise instructions are required whether given verbally or by visual demonstration.46

-If the officer does not correctly instruct the suspect (either orally or visually) on how to properly conduct the test, the results are subject to challenge.
+If the officer does not correctly instruct you (either orally or visually) on how to properly conduct the test, the results are subject to challenge.

-5. Can I refuse to take the FSTs?
-Should I?
+5. Should I refuse to take the FSTs?

-There are no legal penalties for refusing to take any field sobriety test in California.47 Politely declining the FST is, therefore, a valid option for a driver to take.
+There are no legal penalties for refusing to take any field sobriety test in California.47 Politely declining the FSTs is, therefore, a valid option to take.

-A driver may think that successfully performing an FST will keep him/her from being arrested.
-And in theory, FSTs are just a tool to help an officer decide whether a driver is under the influence.
+You may think that successfully performing an FST will keep you from being arrested.
+In theory, FSTs are just a tool to help an officer decide whether you are under the influence.

-But as noted by DUI expert witness Robert LaPier,48 an officer has most likely already made his decision before requesting a field sobriety test.
+Though as noted by DUI expert witness Robert LaPier,48 an officer has most likely already made their decision before requesting a FST.

-In this context, field sobriety tests are generally “designed for failure.”
-They are simply one more way for an officer to validate the traffic stop and gather further evidence against the driver.
+In this context, FSTs are generally “designed for failure.”
+They are simply one more way for California police to validate the traffic stop and gather further evidence against you.

-We generally recommend, therefore, that drivers politely decline to take any field sobriety tests when requested by an officer.
+We generally recommend, therefore, that you politely decline to take any field sobriety tests when requested by an officer.

 Legal References: